denoland/deno/docs/getting_started/setup_your_environment.md

 Once installed, replace the content of
 `External Libraries > Deno Library > lib > lib.deno.d.ts` with the output of
-`deno types`. that will fix outdates typings, making it usable for current versions.
-You will have to do this every time you change deno version.
+`deno types`.
+This will ensure the typings for the extension match the current version.
+You will have to do this every time you update the version of Deno.
 For more information on how to set-up your JetBrains IDE for Deno, read [this comment](https://youtrack.jetbrains.com/issue/WEB-41607#focus=streamItem-27-4160152.0-0) on YouTrack.